 Three of the bedrooms are upstairs, the fourth is in the old barn (and we're yet to personally view it).
 All are doubles: two large, one medium-size, one cosy.
 French windows open onto little balconies - a couple have a green garden view - and the feel is fresh, simple and old-contemporary.
 Find restored wooden beds on polished planked floors, doors and shutters ‘distressed’ in pale blue, and original rafters above.
 Traditional artefacts are dotted stylishly about - a weather-beaten travel trunk, an enamel jug, fresh posies of flowers.

-Bathrooms are spacious and spotless, with white and dusty-pink plastered walls, contemporary white fittings and fabulous walk-in showers.
+Bathrooms are spotless, with white and dusty-pink plastered walls, contemporary white fittings and fabulous walk-in showers.

 Breakfast is worth bouncing out of bed for.
-A spread of Sardinian delights served in the loggia, on the lawn or at a long table within sight of the kitchen's log fire, it includes cheeses, hams, salsiccia (salami), home-baked cakes and biscotti, delicious rustic bread (once a week from their own wood-fired oven) and seasonal fruits: apricots, peaches, figs, grapes, melons, exotic prickly pears.
+A spread of Sardinian delights conjured up by Samuel’s mother, Maria, and served in the loggia, on the lawn or at a long table within sight of the kitchen's log fire, it includes homemade artisanal cheeses, hams, salsiccia (salami), home-baked cakes and biscotti, delicious rustic bread (once a week from their own wood-fired oven) and seasonal fruits: apricots, peaches, figs, grapes, melons, exotic prickly pears, plus 3 kinds of local honey.
 If you prefer fresh eggs, you can gather them yourself before they're cooked - there’s a chicken coop in the garden!

 Authentic home-cooked suppers are available on request.
-The menu varies according to what's in season and available locally, but dishes might include grilled vegetables, fresh pasta (perhaps ravioli or malloreddus), local game and cheeses.
-Wash it all down with a bottle of wine or maybe the popular Sardinian specialty, myrtle liqueur.
+The menu varies according to what's in season and available locally, but dishes might include malloreddus (Sardinia gnocchi), culurgiones (ravioli), rabbit with peas, red wine pork, rooster in tomato sauce, lamb with cardoon and artichokes, or classic rabbit chasseur.
+Wash it all down with a bottle of wine or maybe the popular Sardinian speciality, myrtle liqueur.